quantumlib/Cirq/docs/tutorial.md

 between a "run" and a "simulation".
 A "run" only allows for a simulation that mimics the actual quantum hardware.
 For example, it does not allow for access to the amplitudes of the wave function of the system, since that is not experimentally accessible.
 "Simulate" commands, however, are more broad and allow different forms of simulation.
 When prototyping small circuits it is useful to execute "simulate" methods, but one should be weary of relying on them when run against actual hardware.

 Currently Cirq ships with a simulator tied strongly to the gate set of the Google xmon architecture.
+However, for convenience, the simulator attempts to automatically convert unknown operations into XmonGates (as long as the operation specifies a matrix or decomposition).
 This can in principle simulate any circuit that has gates that implement one and two qubit `KnownMatrix` gates.
 Future release will expand these simulators.

-Because the simulator is tied to the xmon gate set, the simulator lives, in contrast to core Cirq in the `cirq.google` module.
+Because the simulator is tied to the xmon gate set, the simulator lives, in contrast to core Cirq, in the `cirq.google` module.
 To run a simulation of the full circuit we simply create a simulator, and pass the circuit to the simulator.